rkuma183/wilsonmar.github.io/_posts/2016-06-11-node-osx-install.md

 ## Bower Install #

-Bower is similar to npm, but for the front-end GUI applications.
+Bower is similar to NPM, but for front-end GUI applications.

 Any frameworks or 3rd-party libraries that need to be accessible in the user's browser will be managed by bower.

-Similarly to npm, bower tracks dependencies in a file called <strong>bower.json</strong>.
+Similarly to NPM, bower tracks dependencies in a file called <strong>bower.json</strong>.

 0. Install bower globally via npm: